Deltares/fews-web-oc/docs/public/README.md

 ## Technical Architecture

 See [Technical Architecture](architecture/).
-This page includes information on the technical architecture of Web OC and in addtion covers the folowing:
+This page includes information on the technical architecture of Web OC and in addition covers the following:

 - Licensing and Software distribution
 - Release management
-- Support and Maintanance
+- Support and Maintenance

 ## Web OC Delft-FEWS configuration

 See [Web OC Delft-FEWS configuration ](configuration/).
-This page includes information on the Delft-FEWS configration for Web OC and in addtion covers the folowing:
+This page includes information on the Delft-FEWS configuration for Web OC and in addition covers the following:

 - Web OC navigation using Topology
 - Other WEB OC functional components